quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #http-frameparsed-def title="HTTPFrameParsed definition"}

-Note: in HTTP/3, DATA frames can have arbitrarily large lengths to reduce frame
-header overhead.
-As such, DATA frames can span many QUIC packets and can be
-processed in a streaming fashion.
-In this case, the frame_parsed event is emitted
+This event is emitted when the HTTP Frame header is parsed.
-once for the frame header, and further streamed data is indicated using the
+actually parse the HTTP/3 frame.
+The frame payload is logged using "data_moved"
-data_moved event.
+events.

 ## push_resolved {#http-pushresolved}
 Importance: Extra